Why your workplace should be celebrating Black History Month

 1. M&C Saatchi hosts the ‘56 Black Men’ exhibition.

-56 Black Men is a project thadepicts 56 black men – including MP David Lammy – in hoodies to address the negative media portrayal of Black men in British mass media.
+56 Black Men is a project that depicts 56 black men – including MP David Lammy – in hoodies to address the negative media portrayal of Black men in British mass media.
 M&C Saatchi are supporting this campaign by hosting a free exhibition in their London office throughout October to shine a light on this campaign.

 2. Nike and the Chelsea Foundation take poetry to primary schools.